SamChang03/SOC_Lab/Lab01/README.md

 ![vitis_simulation](https://github.com/SamChang03/SOC_Lab/blob/main/Lab01/vitis_simulation.png)

 - We move on to run synthesis and cosimulation to ensure that we can get the correct result in the hardware
+- Note that before we run the cosimulation, we need to comment out the pragma inculd ap_strl_none.
+Then, run the synthesis and the cosimulaion again and passing the cosimulation
 ![synthesis_result](https://github.com/SamChang03/SOC_Lab/blob/main/Lab01/synthesis_result.png)
 ![cosimulation_result](https://github.com/SamChang03/SOC_Lab/blob/main/Lab01/cosimulation_result.png)

+- After we pass the cosimulation, exporting RTL IP with Vitis_HLS.
+- Then open the Vivado
+## Vivado